 The meeting of creditors (also called the 341 hearing) is a mandatory hearing almost all bankruptcy debtors must attend.
-At the 341 hearing, creditors have the right to ask you questions under oath about your bankruptcy papers and financial affairs.
+At the 341 hearing, creditors have the right to ask questions about your bankruptcy papers and financial affairs under oath.
 But in most cases, creditors rarely attend 341 hearings.

 When you file for bankruptcy, you must disclose all of your creditors in your bankruptcy papers.
 In addition to listing your creditors' contact information in your bankruptcy schedules, you must submit a creditor mailing list (also called a creditor matrix) to the court.
-When your case is filed, the court will use the creditor matrix to automatically send notice of your bankruptcy and your 341 hearing to all of your creditors.
-But in most cases, creditors will not show up to the 341 hearing (discussed below).
+After filing the case, the court sends notice of your bankruptcy matter and the 341 hearing date to all of the creditors listed on the creditor matrix.

 Unless there's an issue to explore, it's unlikely a creditor will appear at the 341 meeting of creditors because it costs money to hire an attorney to attend.
 Even if a problem exists, many debtors avoid attending the meeting or filing a motion or adversary proceeding or bankruptcy lawsuit by negotiating a solution with the creditor informally.